nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 ---
-title: Search for free slots at an organisation
+title: Search for free slots
 keywords: appointments, use case, search, free, slots, schedule
 tags: [appointments,use_case]
 sidebar: appointments_sidebar
 permalink: appointments_use_case_search_for_free_slots.html
-summary: "Use case for searching for free slots within a date range at an organisation."
+summary: "Use case for searching for free slots within a date range."
 ---

 ## Use Case ##